JCCDex/jccWalletExtension/USER_AGREEMENT.md

 ## 1. Acceptance of Terms ##

-MetaMask provides a platform for managing Ethereum (or "ETH") accounts, and allowing ordinary websites to interact with the Ethereum blockchain, while keeping the user in control over what transactions they approve, through our website located at[ ](http://metamask.io)[https://metamask.io/](https://metamask.io/) and browser plugin (the "Site") — which includes text, images, audio, code and other materials  (collectively, the “Content”) and all of the features, and services provided.
+MetaMask provides a platform for managing Jingtum (or "ETH") accounts, and allowing ordinary websites to interact with the Jingtum blockchain, while keeping the user in control over what transactions they approve, through our website located at[ ](http://metamask.io)[https://metamask.io/](https://metamask.io/) and browser plugin (the "Site") — which includes text, images, audio, code and other materials  (collectively, the “Content”) and all of the features, and services provided.
 The Site, and any other features, tools, materials, or other services offered from time to time by MetaMask are referred to here as the “Service.”
 Please read these Terms of Use (the “Terms” or “Terms of Use”) carefully before using the Service.
 By using or otherwise accessing the Services, or clicking to accept or agree to these Terms where that option is made available, you (1) accept and agree to these Terms (2) consent to the collection, use, disclosure and other handling of information as described in our Privacy Policy  and (3) any additional terms, rules and conditions of participation issued by MetaMask from time to time.
 If you do not agree to the Terms, then you may not access or use the Content or Services.

 ## 2. Modification of Terms of Use ##